Unays7/arb-claimer/README.md

 The tokens will be sent to `main_address`.
 Please ensure triple check this address is correct, or you will get NO TOKENS.

+Save the config file so the config file updates

 ```
 {
     "privatekeys": [